Starship Paediatric Immunology and Allergy

 Starship Paediatric Immunology and Allergy provides both inpatient and outpatient services for two main groups of patients:

 - children with primary immune deficiency disorders where the immune system does not function properly.
 Many of these children will have multiple hospital admissions and they will also be seen in outpatients.
-Some will require ongoing immunoglobulin replacement therapy for which Auckland children will be seen in the Day Stay Unit at Starship.
+Some will require ongoing immunoglobulin replacement therapy.
 The service is involved in the care of immune deficient children from around New Zealand, in liaison with the child's local paediatrician.

 - children with allergic disorders.
 Allergy is extremely common, and most children with allergy will be looked after by their general practitioner, sometimes with the assistance of a general paediatrician.
 Only a minority of children with allergy will need to be seen by the Starship Immunology and Allergy service.
 Examples of allergy problems that may need to be seen by the Starship Immunology and Allergy service include very severe allergic reactions / anaphylaxis, complicated food allergy, or severe insect sting reactions.
 Most allergy patients will be seen only in outpatients.

 Open Monday to Friday 8am - 5pm

 The Starship Paediatric Immunology and Allergy service receives more referrals than it is possible to see.
 Many of these referrals will be forwarded to general paediatric services.
 Referrals from paediatricians or other specialists will always be accepted.
 Some referrals will be returned to the GP with advice if, from the details in the referral, an appointment is not needed.